Intelligence – Five Basic Types

 System 3 is our social intelligence, the smartness of our community.
 Humans are unique in the animal world in our uniquely complex, always improving language, customs, ideas, and tools.
 We also have uniquely social brains.
 Part of our social complexity resides in us, and is moderated through linguistic and social functional areas in our brains, but the vast majority resides in all the ideas and information held outside of us, in other, different-thinking brains in our society.
 We didn’t invent our language and culture, they were absorbed by us, from the external world, as we developed.
 So in this sense, System 3 can be considered largely an “external” intelligence–it resides in all of the collective brains that interact with us, as well as our own brain.
 Daniel Goleman’s Social Intelligence, 2007, is a great introduction to using and improving this ancient and powerful system.
 Porter Gale’s Your Network is Your Net Worth, 2013, is a more pop overview of the power of your social network.
 Evidence-based books like Markova and McArthur’s Collaborative Intelligence, 2015, and Adam Grant’s Give and Take: Why Helping Others Drives Our Success, 2014, offer the research and the details on how and why working well with the right others, and being a giver, rather than a taker or a matcher (an even trader) will make you vastly more adaptive in the modern world.

 System 4 is our technological intelligence, the smartness in the tools and algorithms we’ve constructed since our own tool use began proliferating with a vengeance some two million years ago.
 We are increasingly using our brains and our societies to learn from and reshape our natural environment, in a process evolutionary scholars call niche construction.
 Like a spider’s web, a beaver’s dam, or a termite’s mound, we humans use our science and technology to build our local niche, which means we no longer live just in the wider environment, we live mostly inside our niche.
 Our cultural and technological niche is a microenvironment that has its own evolutionary and developmental pressures that are increasingly different from our macroenvironment.
-As we saw in Chapter 2, humans are the only species on Earth that has managed to start an accelerating process of idea and tool development and use.
+As we argue in Chapter 7, humans are the only species on Earth that has managed to start an accelerating process of idea and tool development and use.
 This system becomes an increasingly large percentage of our total intelligence every year forward, and will continue to do so for the rest of our lives.
-Good books on the future of our technological intelligence are mentioned in Chapter 2 and 8.
+Some good books on the future of our technological intelligence are covered in Chapter 7 and Appendix 3.
 Brynjolfsson and McAffee’s The Second Machine Age, 2014 stands out as one of the better recent works.

 System 5 is our environmental intelligence, the smartness embedded in the universe and all the living systems around us, and the smartness of our understanding of living and universal systems, through science.
 This of course begins with our natural and universal environment, which itself has a deep internal physical and informational intelligence, evolved and developed over billions of years.
 Everyone should have to take a class on natural environmental systems in college.
 Those who did not would do well to read texts like Raven’s lovely Environment, 9th Ed, 2015.
 Books like Janine Benyus’s Biomimicry, 2002 explore how human designers are beginning to learn from nature’s intelligence, and books like Goleman’s Ecological Intelligence point the way to more sustainable consumption.
-For more speculative works on how our natural environment promotes and supports our biological intelligence, David Deutsch’s The Beginning of Infinity, 2012, James Gardner’s Biocosm, 2003, Stuart Kauffman’s Reinventing the Sacred, 2010, and Chapter 8 in this guide all offer helpful ideas.
+For more speculative works on how our natural environment promotes and supports our biological intelligence, David Deutsch’s The Beginning of Infinity, 2012, James Gardner’s Biocosm, 2003, Stuart Kauffman’s Reinventing the Sacred, 2010, and the global and universal foresight sections of this Guide all offer helpful ideas.
 To understand human complexity, courses in biology, psychology, neuroscience, anthropology, sociology, behavioral economics, and evolutionary theory are all very helpful.